Shrubs (American band)

-Shrubs were an American rock ‘n roll band based in Rock Tavern, New York.
+Shrubs are an American rock ‘n roll band based in Rock Tavern, New York.

 History

 Shrubs was formed in 1994.
 The band members are Bob Torsello (bass), Rob Takleszyn (drums), and Jay LoRubbio (guitar).
 They perform music, a mix of garage/psych/punk/folk/pop, that has been described as “garage pop fused with alien poetics.”
 They have released five full-length recordings and have toured extensively throughout the northeast.
 Their songs have been played on many college radio stations.

 Their first two releases, Pickled Children (1995) and Somebody’s Watching (1996) were issued by NOT Records on cassette tape only.
 A track from the former, Space Thrust, was featured on the first New Brunswick Underground compilation.